zxcd/PaddleX/docs/other_devices_support/multi_devices_use_guide.en.md

 comments: true
 ---

-# PaddleX Multi-Hardware Usage Guide
+# PaddleX Multi-Devices Usage Guide

 This document focuses on the usage guide of PaddleX for Huawei Ascend NPU, Cambricon MLU, Kunlun XPU, and Hygon DCU hardware platforms.